cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 It is recommended to use `require` instead of `include` here because it should be an error unable to load a layout properly.

-## `loadSection()` Function
+### `loadSection()` Function

-The necessary function to load the layout for sections of a mdcms site.
+The necessary function to load the layout for sections in a mdcms site.
 In a similiar fashion, it receives no parameter.
 Here shows an example:

 ```php
 function loadSection()